-A.5 Failure to comply with this ISA
+A.6 Failure to comply with this ISA

 In case Supplier becomes aware of a non-compliance with security measures in its Deliverables, the Supplier shall promptly provide the Purchaser with an analysis of the situation and a remediation plan.
-If the remediation plan is accepted by the Purchaser, it will be implemented by the Supplier at no cost to Purchaser and the Supplier shall provide proof of remediation plan's efficiency.
+If the remediation plan is accepted by the Purchaser, it will be implemented by the Supplier at no cost to the Purchaser and the Supplier shall provide proof of remediation plan's efficiency.

-If non-compliance persists or a remediation plan is not accepted or fails, this will automatically become a material breach of the Agreement.
+If non-compliance persists or a remediation plan is not accepted or fails, this will automatically be deemed as a material breach of the Agreement.